Today's Bible Reading: Matthew 4

 Reflecting and Thinking

-What should be the significance for a disciple of Jesus that he came teaching, preaching, and healing?
+What should be the significance for a disciple of Jesus that Jesus came teaching, preaching, and healing?
 What would we do that would make us like him?
 How are the actions of Jesus an indication of the presence of the kingdom?
-Based on today's text, why does the good news of the kingdom, the gospel of Jesus, not spread rapidly?
+Based on today's reading, why does the good news of the kingdom, the gospel of Jesus, not spread rapidly?
 What causes the gospel to spread?
 What kind of false expectations do people in the world have today about Jesus?
 What kind of false expectations exist in the church?
-How would you explain why Jesus came, assuming his actions explain why he came?
+How would you personally explain why Jesus came, using his actions to explain why he came?

 Heavenly Father, we seek you again this day, wanting to know you better, affirming your presence in this world and in our lives, seeking your power that we might serve others.
 Help us imitate Jesus as we tell others good news and seek healing and help for the hurts of the world.
 Thank you for your word and its revelation of Jesus, in the name of the one who came teaching, preaching, and healing, Jesus the Christ, Amen.